mervesuzunoglu/Medical-Insurance-Project/README.md

 ## Acknowledgments

-This project was completed as part of a project on the Codecademy platform.
+This project was completed as part of a project on the Codecademy platform